junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 Dean shoots a desperate look at the dashboard -- at Cas.
 He doesn't even know who Eileen is, what should he even say?

 "I don't know, Sam, I'm sorry.
 We don't know."
-Dean can't bare to see Sam's heartbroken eyes any longer, turning to look outside the window.
+Dean can't bear to see Sam's heartbroken eyes any longer, turning to look outside the window.

-A small dog with curly white hair is chasing his own tail, just outside the door.
+A small dog with curly white hair is chasing its own tail, just outside the door.
 Dean opens the car door, the dogs leaps in, sitting on Sam's lap.
-Sam holds it with a small startled voice.
+Sam holds it with a small startled voice, stroking its back like it's the most precious thing in the world.

 Dean's just about to reiterate the "no dog in car" rule, but holds his tongue when he sees all the lines on Sam's face softens.

-"That must be Miracle."
-He says.
+"That must be Miracle," he says.

-Sam combs the dog's hair with his fingers, looking at it fondly.
+Sam combs the dog's hair with his fingers, looking at it so deeply fondly like a drowning man at a floating plank.
 "Yeah, he is.
 You named him that.
 I think miracles are never going to stop happening around him now."
 He even smiles a little.

 Dean watches him closely, then, "He looks real enough to me, no reason your girl isn't."